cicsdev/cics-java-recgen/blog-j2c.md

-> **Note:** an alternative solution to J2C is to use the IBM Record Generator for Java which supports COBOL and Assembler and is described further in this developer center tutorial [Building Java records from COBOL with the IBM Record Generator for Java](blog.md).
+> **Note:** an alternative solution to J2C is to use the IBM Record Generator for Java which supports COBOL and Assembler and is described further in this tutorial [Building Java records from COBOL with the IBM Record Generator for Java](blog.md).

 The J2C tooling is now also available in IBM Developer for z/OS Enterprise Edition v14.